Summary

 Explore

-Students determine an organism’s lifestyle based on its fossil remains.
+Students make inferences about an organism’s lifestyle based on its fossil remains and discuss their inferences with their peers.

 Explain